rizwansoaib/whatsapp-monitor/README.md

 The source code is licensed under GPL v3: [Read License](/LICENSE)

 ## Legal ⚖️
-###   This code 👨🏻‍💻  is in no way affiliated 🔗 with, authorized ✔️, maintained 🔀, sponsored 👓  or endorsed 👊 by WhatsApp or any of its affiliates or subsidiaries.
+ <h3 align="center" >  This code 👨🏻‍💻  is in no way affiliated 🔗 with, authorized ✔️, maintained 🔀, sponsored 👓  or endorsed 👊 by WhatsApp or any of its affiliates or subsidiaries.
 This is an independent and unofficial code 🧑🏻‍💻.
-Use at your own risk.
+Use at your own risk </h3>

 ## Disclaimer ⚠️
-###  This software is for educational 🏫 purpose only. 🕵️‍♂️ Keeping eye 👀 on a innocent person 🙇 can make person's life stressful 😞 and don't blackmail to someone 📴 for fun in your life.
-Give respect 🙏 to privacy of every person 👪.
+<h3 align="center" >  This software is for educational 🏫 purpose only. 🕵️‍♂️ Keeping eye 👀 on a innocent person 🙇 can make person's life stressful 😞 and don't blackmail to someone 📴 for fun in your life.
+Give respect 🙏 to privacy of every person 👪 </h3>

-### 📨 Sending Annoying Messages 💋 to someone can prevent 📴 the person from contacting you 💔.
+<h3 align="center" > 📨 Sending Annoying Messages 💋 to someone can prevent 📴 the person from contacting you 💔 </h3>

-<h3 align="center" >Don't Send many messages at a time WhatsApp may block your Account </h3>
+<h3 align="center" style="color:red">Don't Send many messages at a time WhatsApp may block your Account </h3>